pitchmuc/adobe-analytics-api-2.0/docs/cli.md

 Most commands share the following optional arguments:

 * `-rsid` : OPTIONAL : Report suite ID for this command.
 When a session RSID is set with `set_rsid`, this argument is optional — the session value is used as the default.
 When no session RSID is set, `-rsid` is required.
-* `-f` / `--filter` : OPTIONAL : Case-insensitive substring filter applied locally after the API response is received.
+* `-f` / `--filter` : OPTIONAL : Case-insensitive substring filter, matched against every column of each result row.
+Applied locally, after the data has already been retrieved from the API — it does not change what is requested from Adobe Analytics, it only narrows what is displayed/saved.
-* `-sv` / `--save` : OPTIONAL : Save the command output to a CSV file.
-Pass the destination filename (e.g. `-sv output.csv`).
+* `-sv` / `--save` : OPTIONAL : Save the command output to a CSV file at the given path (e.g. `-sv output.csv`).
+If omitted, the result is only printed to the terminal and nothing is written to disk.
+* `-fn` / `--filename` : OPTIONAL : Used on `get_dimensions`, `get_metrics`, `get_calculated_metrics`, and `get_segments` — these commands always save their result to CSV, so there is no on/off switch for saving. `-fn` only overrides the default filename (e.g. `dimensions_<rsid>.csv`); omitting it just keeps the default name.
 * `-d` / `--definition` : OPTIONAL or REQUIRED : Path to a JSON file used as the object definition or request body for create/update commands.
 * `-n` : OPTIONAL : Limit the number of results returned.
 On `get_report` and `request_creator run`, `inf` (the default) retrieves all rows.